Gilmore Girls: Casting

 Alexis Bledel was cast in the key role of Rory despite having no previous acting experience.
 Sherman-Palladino was drawn to her shyness and innocence, which she said was essential for the character, and felt she photographed well.
 Lauren Graham was pursued by the casting directors from the start of the process, but she was committed to another show on NBC.
 A week before the shooting, they had still failed to cast Lorelai, so they asked Graham to audition anyway.
 Sherman-Palladino cast her that day, on the hope that Graham's other show (M.Y.O.B., which was burned off as a summer replacement series several months before the premiere of Gilmore Girls) would be canceled, which it soon was.
 She later explained how Graham met all the criteria she had been looking for: "Lorelai's a hard fucking part.
 You've got to be funny, you've got to talk really fucking fast, you've got to be able to act, you've got to be sexy, but not scary sexy.
 You've got to be strong, but not like 'I hate men'".
 Graham and Bledel only met the night before they started filming the pilot.

 In casting the grandparents, Sherman-Palladino had veteran actor Edward Herrmann in mind for Richard and was delighted when he agreed.
 Kelly Bishop, a fellow New York stage actress, was cast straight after her audition; Sherman-Palladino recalled knowing immediately "and there's Emily".
+Herrmann and Bishop had previously shared a common familiarity with each other as both were Tony Award recipients in 1976.
 The role of the Stars Hollow diner owner was originally a woman, but the network reported that they needed more men and Scott Patterson was cast as Luke.
 It was advertised as a guest role, but Patterson said he treated the pilot as "a chemistry test" and he was promptly promoted to series regular.

 In the pilot, Sookie was played by Alex Borstein, but she could not be released from her Mad TV contract.
 She was therefore replaced by Melissa McCarthy, who re-filmed Sookie's scenes.
 The role of Dean also changed after the pilot, with the original actor replaced by a newcomer Jared Padalecki.
 The character Lane was based on Sherman-Palladino's friend and fellow producer Helen Pai; Japanese-American actress Keiko Agena was cast in the role when they could not find an appropriate Korean-American actress.
 Liza Weil auditioned to play Rory, and while she was considered wrong for the part Sherman-Palladino liked her so much that she wrote the role of Paris especially for her.